-Resistance welding is a group of welding processes in which welding heat is obtained from resistance of the work-piece to the flow of electric current and with the application of pressure.
+Resistance welding is a group of welding processes in which heat for welding is obtained from the resistance of the work-piece (metal) to the flow of electric current and with the application of pressure.
 No filler metal or flux is added.